ocplatest/MCW-Machine-Learning/README.md

 Trey Research Inc. delivers innovative solutions for manufacturers.
 They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.

-Trey Research is looking to provide the next generation experience for connected car manufacturers by enabling them to utilize AI to decide when to pro-actively reach out to the customer thru alerts delivered directly to the car's in-dash information and entertainment head unit.
+Trey Research is looking to provide the next generation experience for connected car manufacturers by enabling them to utilize AI to decide when to pro-actively reach out to the customer through alerts delivered directly to the car's in-dash information and entertainment head unit.
 For their proof-of-concept (PoC), they would like to focus on two maintenance related scenarios.

 In the first scenario, Trey Research recently instituted new regulations defining what parts are compliant or out of compliance.
 Rather than rely on their technicians to assess compliance, they would like to automatically assess the compliance based on component notes already entered by authorized technicians.
 Specifically, they are looking to leverage Deep Learning technologies with Natural Language Processing techniques to scan through vehicle specification documents to find compliance issues with new regulations.
 Then each car is evaluated for out compliance components.